0xKourama/Elbanna-NP-Notes/README.md

 *This is really another one of those Pentesting Repos XD*

-*I just felt that it's appropriate to express the awesomeness of what the OmniSlash is... couldn't help it :D :D*
+*I just felt that it's appropriate to express the awesomeness of what the OmniSlash is... couldn't help it :D*